timewave-computer/lightwave/README.md

 - In the first round, verifies only the proof at the trusted height
 - In subsequent rounds, verifies both the current Helios proof and the previous recursive proof
 - Updates its state with each new recursive proof
+- Commits execution block height and state root for each verified block

 ## Recursion
 The recursion component contains the circuit code that: